wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-secure-custom-api/includes/5-exercise-call-secured-apis-web-apps.md

 The web application must know the URL and scopes required by the web API application created in the previous exercise.
 The scopes defined for the web API application are found in the **Expose an api** blade of the app registration in the Azure Active Directory portal.
 (The scopes are specified in the format `api://[client-id]/[scope]`).

 In the root folder of the project, create a file named **Constants.cs**.
-Add the following to the file, specifying the correct value for the web API application client id.
+Add the following to the file, specifying the correct value for the web API application client ID.
 The claim ids (which are strings that look like a URI) that are required for token acquisition are added to the Constants class.

 ```csharp
 using System.Collections.Generic;